curl/everything-curl/usingcurl-proxies.md

 ### HTTP

-A HTTP proxy is a proxy that the client speaks HTTP with to get the things done. curl will by default assume that a host you point out with `-x` or `--proxy` is a HTTP proxy, and unless you also specify a port number it will default to port 3128 (and the reason for that particular port number is purely historical).
+An HTTP proxy is a proxy that the client speaks HTTP with to get the things done. curl will by default assume that a host you point out with `-x` or `--proxy` is an HTTP proxy, and unless you also specify a port number it will default to port 3128 (and the reason for that particular port number is purely historical).